Leveraging Codebook Knowledge with NLI and ChatGPT for Zero-Shot Political Relation Classification: UP Experiment Setup

-We focused on relation classification with gold source and target, i.e., source-target-action triplets.
+Universal Petrarch (UP) is a popular dictionary-based event coder \cite{UPetrarch}.
+We adapted UP into our task of relation classification with gold source and target, i.e., source-target-action triplets.
 We found that UP is too strict and often results in incomplete or empty triplets.
 Thus, we reported the best possible result by the following methods.
 First, we used UP for each sentence to extract all possible events.
 Then we ranked the extracted triplets by the number of matched entities with gold sources and targets to decide the event code.
 We also counted the valid event code when there were no matched entities but only matched trigger action verbs.
 Even so, there are still 10\% and 27\% invalid event code results on PLV and A/W datasets, respectively.
 Finally, we mapped its output four-digit code to PLOVER Rootcode and Quadcode (similar to Figure \ref{fig:cameo example}).